e-Spirit/javascript-content-api-library/README.md

 ### fetchElement

 This method fetches an element from the configured CaaS.
 The `FetchElementParams` object defines options to specify your request.
-Check `FSXA.RemoteApi.buildCaaSUrl` to know which URL will be used.
+Check `FSXARemoteApi.buildCaaSUrl` to know which URL will be used.

 ```typescript
 fsxaApi.fetchElement({